 Busy, Busy Busy…the most common addiction….

-Addictions of all sorts may be ruining intimacy in your relationships so this month we are going to be talking about the subject of these unhealthy but common behaviors.
+Addictions of all sorts may be ruining intimacy in your relationship.
+This month we are going to be talking about the subject of these unhealthy but common behaviors.
 Now before you read this and say, “This doesn’t apply to me,” consider the most prevalent addiction I encounter in my work as a therapist….busyness.
 We often keep ourselves too busy to process anything and we use activity as a way of soothing and avoiding the pain that would break through and come to our awareness if we slowed down or had a moment of quiet.

 Let me define addictions in a way you may not have heard before.
-Addictions are anything that we use or turn to over and over to meet a legitimate need in an unhealthy way.
+Addictions are anything that we turn to over and over to meet a legitimate need in an unhealthy way.
 MOST OFTEN THE NEED IS FOR RELIEF OR DISTRASCTION FROM SOMETHING PAINFUL.
 Don’t miss the words; legitimate needs.
 Living in a broken world means we all will suffer and need relief.
 The question is, “How do we get relief?”
 Do we most often seek a spouse, friends or family member and seek relief by processing our pain with a person or do we turn to non-relational ways of getting our needs met?
 Addictions always meet needs in non-relational ways (with one exception) and we will talk about that at the bottom of the list.
 Let’s look at some of the favorites and what purpose they may serve.

-Addictions get rid of some painful feelings we don’t want.
+Addictions get rid of some painful feeling we don’t want.
 We might think of them as unhealthy stress relievers.
 Perhaps we feel overwhelmed, anxious, depressed, bored, trapped, etc. We turn to one of the following things to get rid of these bad feelings.

 1. Keeping busy: Using activity and over-extending ourselves to keep pain out of awareness.